Nick-prog/Clive-Webhook/README.md

  ## Reported/Known Bugs
  All reported bugs may be caused from similar instead of seperate instances.

+ **Version 1.3.2**
+ * Program didn't recongize "Residency Verification Form" submissions and broke when trying to pull from a singler department.

  **Version 1.2**
  * Program may still become temporarily frozen when downloading a large sum of files at once.